-- 1. Water saving low flow flush toilets - 2.
+- O2GO Reusable Container Program a sustainable way to reduce waste in the cafeteria, see more information on the next page. - 2.
+Water saving low flush toilets - 3.
 Energy efficient shower heads (please do not replace yours in the suites) - Recycle bins in each room and lounge.
 Please separate your garbage.
-Bins are properly marked for recyclables and regular garbage - 4.
-Energy efficient compact fluorescent bulbs do NOT replace your bulbs go to the front desk to get proper replacements - 5.
-We use green cleaning products and encourage residents to make their own ecofriendly products.
+Bins are properly marked for recyclables and regular garbage.
+Compost is located in the cafeteria. - 5.
+Energy efficient compact fluorescent bulbs do NOT replace your bulbs go to the front desk to get proper replacements - We use green cleaning products and encourage residents to make their own ecofriendly products.
 Follow @SustainHumber on social media for upcoming DIY events!

-- 7. We use 100% post consumer recycled toilet paper where possible. - 8.
-Reusable plates and cutlery, as well as the reusable to-go container program, are available in the cafeteria.
+- 6. We use green cleaning products and encourage residents to make their own eco-friendly products.
+Follow @SustainHumber on social media for upcoming DIY events! - 7.
+We use 100% post consumer recycled toilet paper where possible. - 8.
+Reusable plates and cutlery are available in the cafeteria.
 Please use these and if you take your meals into your room, put the dirty plates and cutlery in the designated areas on your floor.
-Email sustainability@humber.ca for a free set of reusable utensils!
+Please note, due to COVID-19 some of these services may be temporarily unavailable.
+For a free set of reusable to-go cutlery, email sustainability@humber.ca.